skarstein/lab-help-scu/README.md

 # Labratory Help-seeking System for SCU COEN 174L
-# Nicholas Goodpaster, Sean Karstein, Bryson Lee
+Nicholas Goodpaster, Sean Karstein, Bryson Lee
+Fall 2017

 We have built a web application that improves the efficiency of the question asking and answering process in engineering lab sessions at Santa Clara University.
 Currently, students